-At Practice Plus Group, we are the UK’s leading healthcare provider of primary care services including walk-in centres, urgent treatment centres, GP practices and healthcare services to over 40 prisons across the country.
+At Practice Plus Group, we are the UK’s leading healthcare provider of primary care services including GP practices, walk-in centres, urgent treatment centres and healthcare services to over 40 prisons across the country.

 Our GPs are free to do great medicine.
 As you don’t get involved in owning our practices, you don’t need to worry about all those logistical niggles that colleagues elsewhere may have.
 Our practices and centres are open late and at weekends, so you can work whatever mix of hours and days that works for you.
 And meanwhile, we’ll make sure your skills are kept up to date with a CPD and registration programme.